sergiocallegari/PyDSM/README.md

 The code is available on the Python Package Index, also known as [PyPI](https://pypi.python.org/pypi), at the [PyPI PYDSM page](https://pypi.python.org/pypi/pydsm).

 No wheels are currently provided and the code builds from a source distribution.
 On Linux, a blas library must currently be available at the system level.

-The code is routinely tested on Linux (AMD64) and occasionally on Windows 11 (again AMD64).
+The code is routinely tested on Linux (amd64) and occasionally on Windows 11 (again amd64).
 It is also expected to work on MacOS, but currently untested.

 ## Documentation

-The pre-built documentation is also available in a dedicated [PyDSM documentation](http://pythonhosted.org/pydsm/) page on PyPI.
+A not completely up to date version of the pre-built documentation is also available in a dedicated [PyDSM documentation page on PyPI](http://pythonhosted.org/pydsm/) page on PyPI.

 ## Changelog